Quinn Ewers: College career

-Ohio State (2021)
+Ohio State

 Ewers officially enrolled at Ohio State in August 2021 and joined the team for preseason training camp.
 Ewers made his debut on November 20, 2021 against the Michigan State Spartans, taking two snaps at the end of the game in the Buckeyes' win.

-Texas (2022–2024)
+Texas

 In December 2021, Ewers announced that he was transferring to the University of Texas to play for the Longhorns.
 He was named the Longhorns' starting quarterback entering the 2022 season.
 During the 2023 Big 12 Championship Football Game, Ewers set the record for most passing yards in a single conference championship game for the Big 12 Conference, and was named MVP for the conference title.
 On January 15, 2025, Ewers announced that he was going to commit to the 2025 NFL draft.
+He finished his college career with totals of 9,128 passing yards, 68 passing touchdowns, 24 interceptions, and eight rushing touchdowns.